olsonjac/olsonjac/README.md

 - 👋 Hi, I’m Jacob Olson
 - 👀 I’m interested in python, networking, and automation through scripting.
-- 🌱 I have now passed my Comptia Network + and LPI certification exams
+- 🌱 I have now passed my Comptia Network + and LPI certification exams(2021).
+I am now moving on to my security + exam and some miscellaneous python exams.
 - 📫 How to reach me olsonjac17@gmail.com

 <!---